110782829/moomoo-chatgpt-trader/README.md

 - Set up the project skeleton with `src/` modules for core functionality, strategies, natural-language parser, UI, and backtesting.
 - Implement a basic client for the moomoo OpenAPI that can authenticate, subscribe to market data, and place paper trades.
 - Add a `.env.example` file describing environment variables (OpenD host/port, etc.).
-- Provide a Streamlit-based UI skeleton for controlling strategy parameters and viewing open positions and logs.
+- Provide a PyWebview-based UI skeleton for controlling strategy parameters and viewing open positions and logs.
 - Add instructions on installing dependencies and running the application in paper-trading mode.

 ## Prerequisites